How to Apply

 - Hold an appointment in the following lines within the SoM or Stanford University: CE/MCL/NTLR/NTLT/UTL or be an Instructor, Clinical or Postdoctoral Fellow.

-- Have fulfilled their responsibilities as members of the CHRI during the preceding year.
+- Have fulfilled their responsibilities as members of the MCHRI during the preceding year.

-Members of the CHRI may apply for and receive grants and awards from the CHRI.
+Members of the MCHRI may apply for and receive grants and awards from the MCHRI.

-- Participate in peer review of applications for CHRI funding.
-(Applicable only to Members in CE/MCL/NTLR/NTLT/UTL lines).
+- Participate in peer review of applications for MCHRI funding.
+(Applicable only to Members in CE/MCL/NTLR/NTLT/UTL lines)

-- Annually update Stanford Profile, formerly Community Academic Profile (CAP), including publications and photograph
+- Annually update Stanford Profile, formerly Community Academic Profile (CAP), including publications & photograph.

-- If funded by the CHRI, provide an annual report no later than 1 month after the end of the fiscal year.
-This brief report will list their maternal child health related research funding and academic productivity in a format requested by the CHRI administration.
+- If funded by the MCHRI, provide an annual report no later than 1 month after the end of the fiscal year.
+This brief report will list their maternal and child health related research funding and academic productivity in a format requested by the MCHRI administration.